 The other option is a ceramic blanket wrapped around the heater, this would also put even more heat into the water.
-The emission where a heatwave with no smoke at all as you can see in the quick video below.
+The emission where a heatwave with no smoke at all, as you can see in the quick video below.
 Excellent.
 Thanks Chris.

 A coil ready to be fitted into a cylinder.

-We don't recommend pool heaters to be house inside a home then permits etc would be also required, however as 99 percent of these heaters are installed outside away from buildings, designed to heat your spa pools, or pools.
-In fact there are no laws regarding outside heating, so long as you are not smoking out your next door neighbours you are within your rights.
-We sell these heaters to councillors to heat pools and spa pools, so if there happy with them, so are we.
+We don't recommend pool heaters to be house inside a home, as permits, would also be required, however as 99 percent of these heaters are installed outside away from buildings it's only Americans who install these in these lounges.
+In fact there are no laws regarding outside heating, so long as you are not smoking out your neighbours you are within your rights.
+We sell these heaters to councillors to heat pools and spa pools, so if they are happy with them, then so are we.

-And the EPA.The EPA manages the Hazardous Substances and New Organisms Act 1996.
+The EPA.The EPA manages the Hazardous Substances and New Organisms Act 1996.
 Under this Act, only hazardous substances that are intended to be imported into or manufactured in New Zealand require a HSNO approval.

 The EPA respnded to my email by Dr David Weller, EPA with his reply, Please note that, according to the information available at the time 2016, Canola oil was deemed to be non-hazardous, and therefore would be exempt from the HSNO Act., it would probably be wise to seek advice from your District Council or Regional Council.